TheBarret/Clippers/README.md

 - **collector**
   - accepts and reads a raw HTML file
   - extracts all `<a href="...">` links
-  - and outputs clean URL in http or https format
+  - outputs clean URL in http or https format

 - **group**
   - Reads URLs from stdin
   - groups them by domain
   - removes duplicates
-  - and writes each multi-URL domain into its own file inside a `clean/` folder. (appends to across runs)
+  - writes each multi-URL domain into its own file (output folder `clean`, will only append data)

 - **harvest**
   - runs `HEAD` requests on all data